-Key to Sequential Test Results Pass Pass subject to further consideration of the site's contribution to the Site is not suitable or would require an Exception Test supply of minerals or waste facilities. demonstrated through a Level 2 SFRA to proceed.
+Key to Sequential Test Results Pass subject to further consideration of the site's contribution to the supply of minerals or waste facilities.
+Site is not su would require the supply of minerals or demonstrate Level 2 SFRA proceed. e an est d through a